Scientists Mapped Where Emotions Live in Our Bodies And It Might Change Things

 "Just take a deep breath," they’d say.
 "It’s all in your head."

-They’re bio-chemical, electrical experiences that run through your nervous system, your muscles, your organs.
+They’re actually bio-chemical, electrical experiences that run through your nervous system, your muscles, and your organs.

 You Can’t Think Your Way Out of a Body Problem

-Here’s the trap a lot of us fall into (myself included for years):
+Here’s the trap a lot of us fall into (myself included for many many years):

 When we feel stressed, sad, or anxious, we try to "fix it" by thinking harder.

 But trying to think your way out of a body-based emotion is like trying to reason with a sprained ankle.
-It’s not logical.
+It’s not logical, it’s physical and talking yourself in circles isn’t going to do anything helpful for you.

 How to Release Emotions Stored in the Body